USG Fast Facts

 Georgia is one of only three states with two or more institutions ranked among the top 20 national public colleges and universities in the 2014 edition of U.S. News and World Report’s college rankings.
 Georgia Tech is ranked No. 7 on the list and the University of Georgia at No. 20.

 The University System of Georgia enrolled approximately 312,936 students for the Fall of 2014.

 Economic Impact, Employment and Budget

-A recent economic impact study, conducted by UGA’s Selig Center for Economic Growth, revealed that in Fiscal Year 2012 the University System of Georgia’s economic impact on the State recorded a 7.4 percent increase from fiscal year 2011 to 2012.
-In cash, that is a jump of $980 million, from $13.2 billion to a new high of $14.1 billion of direct and indirect spending fueling the regions served by the System’s 31 colleges and universities.
+A recent economic impact study, conducted by UGA’s Selig Center for Economic Growth, revealed that in Fiscal Year 2013 the University System of Georgia’s economic impact on the State of $14.1 billion of direct and indirect spending fueling the regions served by the System’s 2013 total of 31 colleges and universities.

 The FY 2013 study found that Georgia’s public university system generated 136,834 full- and part-time jobs, or 3.5 percent of all the jobs held by Georgians.
 The bottom line is that one job out of every 29 in the State of Georgia is due to the University System.
 The University System employs 45,259 faculty and staff.

 - Hank M. Huckaby, Chancellor

 - Nels Peterson, Vice Chancellor, Legal Affairs - Secretary to the Board

 John Brown, Vice Chancellor, Fiscal Affairs - Treasurer

 270 Washington Street, S.W.